Mason Cox

-Mason Cox (born March 14, 1991) is an American-Australian professional Australian rules footballer who plays for the Collingwood Football Club in the Australian Football League (AFL).
+Mason Cox (born March 14, 1991) is an American-Australian professional Australian rules footballer who last played for the Collingwood Football Club in the Australian Football League (AFL).
 Playing as a ruckman and key forward, he first played Australian rules football in April 2014 before making his AFL debut two years later in April 2016.
-Cox had previously played basketball for Oklahoma State University in the Big 12 Conference and, standing at 211 cm (6 ft 10in), is the tallest player to ever be measured at an AFL Draft Combine.
+Cox previously played basketball for Oklahoma State University in the Big 12 Conference and, standing at 211 cm (6 ft 11 in), is the tallest player to ever be measured at an AFL Draft Combine.

 Early life

-Cox was born in Highland Village, a suburb of Dallas, Texas, U.S., to parents Jeanette and Phil, the youngest of their three sons.
+Cox was born in Highland Village, a suburb of Dallas, Texas, to parents Jeanette and Phil, the youngest of their three sons.
 Cox was a student at Edward S. Marcus High School in Flower Mound, Texas, and was part of the school's state championship-winning soccer team.
-One of his schoolmates at Marcus, and teammates in college, was future Boston Celtics player Marcus Smart.
+One of his schoolmates and teammates in college was future Boston Celtics player Marcus Smart.

 Cox studied engineering at Oklahoma State University, graduating in 2014.
 While studying, he started playing basketball as a hobby.
 He initially joined the Oklahoma State Cowgirls' "scout team" to simulate Brittney Griner, former Baylor University basketball player.
 After being noticed by former head coach Travis Ford, he was asked to join the university's men's basketball team as a walk-on.
-He played a total of 57 minutes for the Cowboys, scoring seven points.
-One of his highlights while playing NCAA Division I basketball was shutting down future National Basketball Association star Joel Embiid while defending him.
+He played a total of 57 minutes for the Cowboys in 24 games over three seasons between 2011 and 2014, scoring seven points.
+One of his highlights while playing NCAA Division I basketball was shutting down future National Basketball Association MVP Joel Embiid while defending him.

-Recruitment
+Recruitment and move to Australia

-Cox was invited to attend the 2014 US International Combine for potential Australian rules footballers, in Los Angeles in April 2014.
+Cox was invited to attend the 2014 US International Combine for potential Australian rules footballers, in Los Angeles in April 2014 despite knowing very little at all about the sport.
 After impressive performances in the skills testing, he travelled to Australia for a second combine and on May 30, 2014, was signed by the Collingwood Football Club.
 AFL teams Port Adelaide, North Melbourne, Richmond, and Fremantle were also reported as having shown interest in recruiting Cox.

+Collingwood selected Cox at pick 60 in the 2015 AFL rookie draft and he joined the club's list as an international rookie.